WHAT DID JESUS FINISH?￼

 14 Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil,

 Therefore, the devil will flee when you resist him, for he has no more power or dominion over you.
-This is why the Scripture admonishes, “Therefore submit to God.
+Thus, the Scripture admonishes, “Therefore submit to God.
 Resist the devil and he will flee from you.”
 (Jam.
 4:7 NKJV).
 Hallelujah!

 Jesus said, “I am He who lives, and was dead, and behold, I am alive forevermore.
 Amen.
 And I have the keys of Hades and of Death.”
 (Rev. 1:18 NKJV).